Lachlan-Mitchell/Portfolio/README.md

+## Link
+This is my link to my github pages https://lachlan-mitchell.github.io/Portfolio/

+##Repo
+This is the link to my repo https://github.com/Lachlan-Mitchell/Portfolio

 # Portfolio

 This portfolio project was designed for Nology students.
 It aims to tackle the concepts we have been learning in class.